 8.4.1 NHSBT will declare a Red phase shortage if there is a severe shortage of red cells or, if an imminent severe threat to the supply of red cells is identified.
-The Red phase will be divided according to number of days of supply, Red B is between 0.5- information will include the nature of the shortage and any actions that need to be taken by hospitals as part of their EBMA.
+The Red phase will be divided according to number of days of supply, Red B is between 0.5-1.0 days' supply of stock, Red A is less than 0.5 days' supply of stock.

+8.4.2 NHSBT will communicate with hospitals as in the Amber phase.
+The information will include the nature of the shortage and any actions that need to be taken by hospitals as part of their EBMA.
 Actions will include a further reduction in stockholding and a reduction in usage by a percentage (based on normal use).